-Then there was a debate on how stay – at –home parents don’t need to use childcare services.
+Then there was a debate on working parents vs stay at home parents and I’ve even seen one discussing and debating whether or not it is okay if stay – at –home parents use childcare services.
 I mean why on earth would they when they don’t work?
 They are clearly just lazy… obviously.

 Well quite frankly, I’m a little bored of being told how to parent by over opinionated people tapping away on their keyboard and so I decided to write a blog post on the whole irritating affair.

 First of all, this breastfeeding vs bottle feeding debate has got a little boring.
 As a mother who couldn’t breastfeed (thanks for turning down the free milk Bear), who then expressed for six weeks and finally decided to turn to the bottle, I must say the idea of a ‘brelfie’ making me feel like an inadequate parent is laughable.
 Breastfeeding is exhausting, it isn’t as easy as it looks and it just didn’t work for us, but just because it didn’t work for us doesn’t make me any lesser of a parent or turn me into the green eyed monster.